Television in Malaysia: Analogue terrestrial television

 This was the traditional way of receiving television in Malaysia, however it is being supplanted by digital providers.
 There are eight channels; three of them are government public-owned by Radio Televisyen Malaysia (RTM).
-The three television channels are terrestrial free-to-air TV1, TV2 and TV Okey (formerly TVi and TV5).
-TV Alhijrah is owned by Al Hijrah Media Corporation while TV3, NTV7, 8TV and TV9 are private and commercially owned by Media Prima.
-Worldview Broadcasting Channel was commercial-owned by Worldview Broadcasting Channel (Malaysia) Sendirian Berhad.
+The three television channels are terrestrial free-to-air TV1, TV2 and Okey (formerly TVi).
+TV Alhijrah is owned by Alhijrah Media Corporation while TV3, NTV7, 8TV and TV9 are private and commercially owned by Media Prima.
+Worldview Broadcasting Channel was commercial-owned by Worldview Broadcasting Channel (M) Sdn Bhd.
 It has since closed down in October 2012 after they were unable to operate the channel due to financial difficulties.
 Analogue terrestrial transmissions were scheduled to be switched off in phases as part of the digital switchover, expected to be completed in 2020 as a recommendation from Southeast Asia.
 On 31 December 2018, digital television consortium MYTV Broadcasting scheduled the switchoff on third quarter 2019, to allow a period of digital set-top box distribution to eligible viewers with low income.
 The frequency has been moved to avoid signal jamming with television in Thailand and preventing Singaporeans from watching foreign-copyrighted programming, especially that contains Chinese dialects (mainly in Cantonese and Hokkien) on free-to-air, due to tight censorship currently in place in Singapore.
 The analogue were indefinitely switched off nationwide on 31 October 2019.